newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 sudo amazon-linux-extras install python3.8
 ```

-6. Build the application wuth SAM using `sam build`.
+6. Build the application with SAM using `sam build`.

-    You might see a few warnings but the build process will complete.
+    You might see a few warnings, but the build process will complete.
 Once finished, you will see Build Succeeded in the terminal.
 If the build fails, get some assistance from the presenters.

 **Stage 3** Deploy the CloudFormation stack with SAM following these steps.